bbayszczak/gitlab-cicd-exporter/README.md

 A Prometheus / OpenMetrics exporter for Gitlab CI/CD

+This exporter is made to help to improve GitlabCI pipelines performance

 ## configuration

 | environment variable              | default value | possible values               | description                      |